Assessment and intervention within individual therapy

 January session

-Compulsory Activity 1: Part 1 of an individual written assignment on the assigned vignette (worth 5% of the final mark).
+• Compulsory activity 1: part 1 of the individual written work on the vignette assigned, powerpoint in preparation for the practical session and presentation during the practical session (worth 10% of the final mark).

-Compulsory Activity 3: complete individual written work on the assigned vignette (worth 40% of the mark) assessing the following skills: conceptualising a case, proposing a treatment plan, articulating this case conceptualisation based on critical reasoning and ethical reflection.
+• Compulsory activity 2: complete individual written work on the vignette assigned (worth 40% of the mark) assessing the following skills: conceptualising a case, proposing a treatment plan, articulating this case conceptualisation on the basis of critical reasoning and ethical reflection.

 The in-session written examination (worth 50% of the final mark) will consist of a series of open-ended questions that will require you to integrate all the material you have seen in the slides, the required readings, the critical elaboration sessions, the exercises and debates.
 These questions are designed to assess your acquisition of knowledge, your ability to apply it reflectively to a specific case or cases, and your critical thinking skills.

-Successful completion of compulsory continuous assessment activities 2 and 3 and the written examination is essential to demonstrate the skills and knowledge defined in the learning outcomes for the unit.
-Successful completion of continuous assessment activities 2 and 3 and the written examination is required to pass the unit.
+Successful completion of compulsory continuous assessment activities 1 and 2 and the written examination is essential to demonstrate the skills and knowledge defined in the learning outcomes for the unit.
+Successful completion of continuous assessment activities 1 and 2 and the written examination is required to pass the unit.

 September session